bitmakerlabs/pokedex/README.md

 1. Fork this repo
 2. Run `bundle install`
-3. Run `rake db:setup` (this should create the database, load the schema and initialize with seed data)
+3. Run `bundle exec rake db:setup` (this should create the database, load the schema and initialize with seed data)

 ## Assignment